marrus-sh/u2764/README.md

 ___

-<cite>Journal : \u2764</cite> is a web­‑journal by Kyebego which hopes to push the boundaries of what is imaginable for the Internet through simple, hand­‑coded resources and innovative web design.
+<cite>Journal: \u2764</cite> is a web‐journal by kibigo! which hopes to push the boundaries of what is imaginable for the Internet through simple, hand‐coded resources and innovative web design.